Beef Pot Roast Recipe

 Instructions

-- Sear the Beef: Heat olive oil in a large Dutch oven or heavy-bottomed pot over medium-high heat.
-Add the roast and sear for 3–4 minutes per side, until a deep golden-brown crust forms.
-Remove the roast and set aside.
+2. Heat olive oil in a Dutch oven over medium-high heat.
+Sear the roast on all sides until deeply browned.
+Remove and set aside.

 Notes